qgrail/obsidian-ai-assistant/README.md

 # Obsidian AI Assistant

-Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt) directly from your [Obsidian](https://obsidian.md/) notes.
+Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [OpenAI DALL·E2](https://openai.com/product/dall-e-2) directly from your [Obsidian](https://obsidian.md/) notes.

 ## How to use

+### Text Assistant

-Currently, you have two different approaches to interact with the assistant:
+You have two commands to interact with the text assistant:
 1. Chat mode,
 2. Prompt mode.